iivanoo/covid-apps-observer/data/data_us/reports/resources/org.alohasafe.alert___1.0.11/report.md

 > Good<br> :date: __2021-01-09 23:55:38__

 > Simple, noninvasive app.
 Yes I want to know!
 All voluntary and keeps me mindful.<br> :date: __2021-01-03 22:23:30__

-> Great concept and actually really secure.
-Of course info security risk is the big red flag here, but after some serious digging it all checks out and they do keep your info safe.<br> :date: __2020-12-18 19:35:18__